jag-academy/mkdocs/docs/index.md

 # Entangled and MkDocs
 This is a setup of Entangled with MkDocs, using:

-- highlight.js
+- mkdocs-material theme (which is almost a cms)
 - mathjax
-- mkdocs-material theme

 ## Prep